Adobe-Consulting-Services/acs-aem-commons/_posts/2014-02-24-dam-workflow-processes.md

 ## Add Watermark to a rendition

 ### Purpose:
-This process adds the watermark to the rendition.
+This process overlays the named watermark image onto the named rendition in the lower left corner.
+Currently, only one position is supported (lower left).
+Future enhancements may include the ability to add custom text (e.g. "Private"), text/image rotation, opacity, flexible image placement (i.e. topleft,bottomright,topright,center) and exact placement.

 ### How to Use
-Update the DAM Update Asset workflow to add a custom process step in the end.
+Update the DAM Update Asset workflow and add a custom process step at the end.

 Path to the workflow: /etc/workflow/models/dam/update_asset.html